vpinnaka/api-example-django/README.md

 # drchrono Hackathon
+> Switch to develop branch for current progress on the app
 ### Doctor Dashboard

 Imagine you’re a busy doctor running a lean medical practice.
 Your receptionist doesn’t have time to print out your daily schedule,